Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 Using a Pizzelle Maker

 You’ll need a pizzelle maker.
 Don’t worry there are lots of pizzelle makers on Amazon.
-Many double as pancake or tortilla presses so you’re not stuck with buying a piece of kitchenware that only gets used once a year.
+Many double as pancake or tortilla presses so you’re not stuck with buying a piece of kitchenware that only gets used once a year for a single purpose.

 Here’s photo of the one we use.